huynguyen03dev/notion-clone-bmad-test/docs/prd/epic-2-core-kanban-functionality.md

 1. Default columns created (To Do, In Progress, Done) for new boards
 2. Add new column functionality with custom naming
 3. Edit column names with inline editing
-4. Delete columns with task migration options
+4. Delete columns with task migration options (move tasks to selected column, delete all tasks, or cancel deletion)
 5. Reorder columns using drag-and-drop
 6. Column color customization options
 7. Minimum one column requirement enforcement